spierre91/katacoda-scenarios/pandas-aggregate-data/step1.md

 `import pandas as pd`{{execute}}

-For this demonstration we will be using 'AAPL" stock price data.
+For this demonstration we will be using 'AAPL' stock price data.
 Let's import the data into a Pandas data frame:

 `df = pd.read_csv("AAPL.csv")`{{execute}}

+Let's print the first five rows:

+`print(df.head())`{{execute}}